vviguie/hugo-website/content/courses/GETEC/session7.md

 - https://alainbertaud.com/wp-content/uploads/2013/06/AB_The_spatial_organization_of_cities_Version_31.pdf

 ## To know more
-- Nice comparisons between cities characteristics: [Urban Observatory ](https://www.urbanobservatory.org/compare/index.html)
+- Nice comparisons between cities characteristics: [Urban Observatory ](https://www.urbanobservatory.org/compare/index.html).
 - More generally, several [publications by LSE cities](https://www.lse.ac.uk/Cities/publications) examine these issues.
 - A book by Alain Bertaud: "[Order without Design, How Markets Shape Cities](https://mitpress.mit.edu/books/order-without-design)"
-- If you want to see an example of a planning document, you can have a look at the [master plan of Paris metropolitan region (*Schéma directeur de la région île de France*)](https://www.institutparisregion.fr/fileadmin/DataStorage/SavoirFaire/NosTravaux/planification/sdrif/CDGT_declinaison_HD.pdf).
+- If you want to see an example of a planning document, you can have a look at the [master plan of Paris metropolitan region (*Schéma directeur de la région Île de France*)](https://www.institutparisregion.fr/planification/ile-de-france-2030/le-schema-directeur-de-la-region-ile-de-france-sdrif/) [in French].
+The summary map is available [here](https://www.institutparisregion.fr/fileadmin/DataStorage/SavoirFaire/NosTravaux/planification/sdrif/CDGT_declinaison_HD.pdf).